HaxeExtension/extension-facebook-alt/README.md

     <property name="java.target" value="1.7" />
     <property name="java.source" value="1.7" />
 ```

+You may need to update your Java JDK http://www.oracle.com/technetwork/java/javase/downloads/index.html and use "openfl setup android" to set the path to the new JDK.

 **Please tell me if you know a better way to tell android to build with java 1.7 version**

 Add a setenv tag in you project.xml to set your facebook application ID :